dime-coin/electrumx-docs/How-To.rst

 You can also run the code from the source tree or a copy of it.

-You should create a standard user account to run the server under;
-your own is probably adequate unless paranoid.
-The paranoid might also want to create another user account for the daemontools logging process.
-The sample scripts and these instructions assume it is all under one account which is have called ``electrumx`` in the example below.
+You should create a standard user account to run the server; using your own account is generally sufficient for most users.
+For those who prefer an additional layer of security, it might be advisable to create a separate user account specifically for the daemontools logging process.
+The example scripts and instructions provided here assume that everything is operated under a single account, which we've named ``electrumx`` in the examples below.

 Next create a directory where the database will be stored and make it writeable by the ``electrumx`` account.
 It is recommended this directory